 Working groups in "Artifacts" use the body of animals to address the historical thresholds of animality, knowledge, and materiality.
 They engage with the methods and geographies that underwrite how people have known about and through animals.

-Working groups in "Action" use histories of planning to emphasize the dynamics of how different forms of knowledge are used to “make things work” through conceptual and material processes.
+Working groups in "Action" used histories of planning to emphasize the dynamics of how different forms of knowledge are used to “make things work” through conceptual and material processes.
 Please note that all working groups in "Action" were scheduled to conclude by February 2022, and further research activities are not planned at this time.

 Source Based Initiatives